How It Works

 How you (and we) make Money.

-The Liquidity pool will start to lend out your capital to willing borrowers.
+The Liquidity pool will lend out your capital to willing borrowers.
 The borrowers receive your capital and in return, they pay you fees (much like interest on a loan, or similar to buying a bond).
 You won't see this bit, it's all happening lightning fast behind the scenes.

-How do I know it's Safe?!
+How do I know it's safe?!

 Financial & technological security is very important.

 Here's how we do it.